wp-plugins/wp-video-posts/readme.txt

 = 2.0.2 =
 - Fixed bug with dimensions for thumb video typo not having a space after the flag therefore the thumb was not generated nor saved.
-- Added flash rewrite rule on plugin activation/deactivation to update teh permalink structure on custom post creation so that you don't have to resave your permalink settings to allow the links to the video posts to work.
+- Added flash rewrite rule on plugin activation/deactivation to update the permalink structure on custom post creation so that you don't have to resave your permalink settings to allow the links to the video posts to work.

 = 2.0.1 =
 - Fixed bug with dimensions for thumb and video due to a type in the variable named being used.

 = 2.0 =
-- Major code restucturing (if anyone cares): moved all the functions into classes and cleaned up the code (fewer functions and compressed variable checks)
+- Major code restructuring (if anyone cares): moved all the functions into classes and cleaned up the code (fewer functions and compressed variable checks)
 - Added an option to display video posts in the main Wordpress query (on latest posts page (front page), category, tags, author, and feeds)
 - Insert error message into post description if FFMPEG is not installed.
 - Bug fix: meta data not being recorded on post upload from front end and with posts set to "Publish"